Raku/nqp/docs/ops.markdown

 * `box_n(num $val, Type $type)`
 * `box_s(str $val, Type $type)`

-Given a native value, return a perl 6 object of the given Type with the same value.
+Given a native value, return a perl 6 object of the given type with the same value.

 ##fromnum